Spirulina - 3030mg lysine, 4150mg arginine per 100g

 Category Overview

 Algae are aquatic organisms that can perform photosynthesis, such as seaweed, kelp, and spirulina.
-Algae are abundant in protein, minerals, and antioxidants.
+Algae are high in protein, minerals, and antioxidants.
 Some algae have more lysine than arginine, such as spirulina, chlorella, and nori.
 These algae can help prevent or treat herpes outbreaks, as lysine can block the activity of arginine.
 Other algae have more arginine than lysine, such as kelp, wakame, and dulse.
 These algae can trigger or worsen herpes outbreaks, as arginine can stimulate the herpes virus.
 Algae should be balanced with other lysine-rich foods, such as dairy, fish, or poultry.

 Practical Recommendations

-A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
-This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

-Drinking enough water to keep yourself hydrated and remove toxins from your body.
-Water can also help prevent dryness and irritation of the skin and mucous membranes, which can result in fewer outbreaks.
+Make sure to drink plenty of water to keep yourself hydrated and eliminate toxins from your body.
+Water can also help you avoid dryness and irritation of the skin and mucous membranes, which can lead to outbreaks.

-L-lysine supplements can help you prevent herpes outbreaks and stop a cold sore before it develops by depriving the virus of arginine, which it needs to form a cold sore.
+You may want to take l-lysine supplements.
+L-lysine is known to prevent herpes outbreaks and it can help stop a cold sore in its initial stages by "starving" the virus of arginine before it has a chance to cause a cold sore.

 Other food supplements, such as vitamin C, zinc, selenium, and antioxidants, can help you boost your immunity and protect your cells from oxidative stress.

-Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
-These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.
+To prevent outbreaks, avoid foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
+These foods can harm your immune system and make inflammation worse.

 Is Spirulina Safe for Shingles?